Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: ML and Neurosymbolic AI

 \subsection{Neural Networks}

-Artificial Neural Networks were inspired by the structure and function of the human brain and are designed to process large amounts of data to identify patterns and relationships.
-Their fundamental unit is the Neuron, which essentially "activates" when a linear combination of its inputs surpasses a certain threshold.
-A Neural Network is merely a collection of interconnected neurons whose properties are determined by the arrangement of the neurons and their individual characteristics \cite{Russell2021}.
+Artificial Neural Networks (NNs) were inspired by the structure and function of the human brain and are designed to process large amounts of data to identify patterns and relationships.
+Their fundamental unit is the neuron, which essentially "activates" when a linear combination of its inputs surpasses a certain threshold.
+A Neural Network is merely a collection of interconnected neurons whose properties are determined by the arrangement of the neurons and their characteristics \cite{Russell2021}.

-These neurons are often organized in layers.
-The input data is fed into the first layer, and the output of each neuron in a given layer is used as the input for the next layer until the final layer produces the output of the network.
+These neurons are often organized into layers.
+The input data are fed into the first layer, and the output of each neuron in a given layer is used as the input for the next layer until the final layer produces the network output.
 The connections between the neurons are represented by weights that are updated during the training process to minimize the error between the predicted output and the actual output.

-NNs have been applied to a wide range of tasks, including image classification, speech recognition, and natural language processing, among others.
-One of the main advantages of NNs is their ability to model non-linear relationships between inputs and outputs.
+NNs have been applied to a wide range of tasks, including image classification, speech recognition, and natural language processing.
+One of the main advantages of NNs is their ability to model nonlinear relationships between inputs and outputs.
 This makes NNs a powerful tool for solving complex real-world problems.
 However, traditional NNs have fixed-size inputs and outputs, which are not suitable for our desired tasks, which have inputs and outputs of variable sizes.